OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

   - To access the Jupyter Notebook for **Python**

-### Data Preparation
+### Data Preparation and Preprocessing

+The following data preparation and preprocessing tasks were undertaken:

-Only *the nobel_dataset.csv* dataset was first inspected and then imported into a Pandas DataFrame to begin conducting the exploratory data analysis work:
+1. *the nobel_dataset.csv* dataset was first inspected and then imported into two separate Pandas DataFrames
+2.

 ### Exploratory Data Analysis